nfsu/NFS/README.md

 Disable FIQ/IRQ is started if an interrupt occurs (because it can't start another interrupt).

 Overflow/carry/zero/negative are used in branches and conditional operations.

-Jazelle is not supported (since emulating Java bytecode is out of scope).

 ## Supported file formats